roy2872/Snake/README.md

 Anyways try to enjoy this!

+## Installation

+Download the game here(https://github.com/roy2872/Snake/releases/tag/Windows), Unzip it, and run the Snake.bat! just like that.

+## Known bugs

-(if the game opens, and the snake doesnt show up, reopen the game, that happens sometimes and idk why)
+if the game opens, and the snake doesnt show up, reopen the game, that happens sometimes and idk why